jahidulpabelislam/portfolio-api/README.md

 I knew from the beginning that I would build the API using PHP as I had previous experience building an API with PHP.
 And as a challenge for myself I also aimed to build the whole API (& CMS) from scratch (without any libraries/plugins).

 ### [v2](https://github.com/jahidulpabelislam/portfolio/tree/v4/api/v2/)
-In the summer of 2017 it was the start of version 2 which eventually finished in the summer of 2018. v2 was just a slight update on the code base to tidy up the code base such as:
+In the summer of 2017 I decided to start on a new version, version 2 which eventually finished in the summer of 2018. v2 was just a slight update on the code base to tidy up the code base such as:
 * updating the URI structure
- * better login and log out functionality (hashing)
+* better login and logout functionality (e.g. hashing passwords)
- * adding  better security
+* adding better security throughout

 ### [v3](https://github.com/jahidulpabelislam/portfolio-api/releases/tag/v3/)
-Towards the end of 2018 (v3), I aimed to split the API part of the Portfolio project and create a new base project to build from in the future for new features and new versions.
+Towards the end of 2018, I aimed to split the API part of the Portfolio project and create a new base project to build from in the future for new features and new versions.
+This was then the start of v3.

 Also a sub-aim was also to refactor the whole of the API part of the original project with better code and following consistent standards throughout (PHP & SQL).